RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ?>
 ```

-The `$clubs` variable will contain an array of clubs which can then be used to populate a map / club listing view etc. Bear in mind that on each page load, the call to `getClubs()` will query the CCW API and return fresh results, meaning that page load times may be increased if there are a lot of clubs being retrieved.
-With this in mind, pagination of results is possible and an example of this is included below.
+The `$clubs` variable will contain an array of the first 50 clubs (to override this see below) which can then be used to populate a map / club listing view etc.

 By default only active clubs are returned but it's possible to pass a `state` argument (set to `pending`, `active`, `suspended` or `deleted`) to override.
 Clubs are also paginated and return the first 50 records by default, this can be overriden by setting the `per_page` and `page` values.
 In summary: `getClubs( $state, $per_page, $page )`